hpuranik1794/pandora/README.md

 # Pandora

-Pandora is a compassionate, privacy-focused AI companion designed to listen, understand and support mental well-being journey.
+Pandora is a compassionate, privacy-focused AI companion designed to listen, understand and support your mental well-being journey.
 It provides a safe space for users to express themselves, featuring robust encryption for data at rest and a context-aware chat interface.

 ![Pandora UI](assets/pandora-landing.png)

-## ✨ Features
+## Features

 *   **🛡️ Privacy-First Architecture**: All conversation data is encrypted at rest using **Fernet** (AES-128).
 *   **🧠 Context-Aware AI**: Powered by **RAG** and conversation history, Pandora remembers past interactions to provide meaningful, personalized support.
 *   **🔐 Secure Authentication**: Robust user management system using **Argon2** and **JWT** for session management.

-## 🛠️ Tech Stack
+## Tech Stack

 ### Backend
 *   **Framework**: [FastAPI](https://fastapi.tiangolo.com/) (Python 3.10+)